borntofrappe/fullstack-d3/README.md

   .thresholds(12);
 ```

-`threshold` describes the number of bins, but the instruction is not mandatory. d3 will consider a number of groups based on the number of observations and the values of the domain.
+`threshold` describes the number of bins, but the value is not forced.
+D3 weighs the suggestion with the number of observations and the values of the domain.

 ### Mean

-`d3-array` provides a few helper functions for summary statistics, among which `d3.mean`.
+[`d3-array`](https://d3js.org/d3-array) also provides a few helper functions for summary statistics, among which `d3.mean`.
 In the visualization, the function is used to highlight the mean with a line and text label.

 ```js
 const mean = d3.mean(dataset, metricAccessor);